WoRMS instructions to editors

 - Taxon inquirendum: an incompletely defined taxon that requires further characterization, it is impossible to identify the taxon

 - Interim unpublished: an as yet unavailable name (until in a print issue) which has been published online only, in a work that does not show evidence of ZooBank registration (ICZN Article 8.5)

 Top Change the record status

 Each record status carries a quality indicator:

-When you have changed taxonomic information of a taxon, the record status will automatically be set to "checked: verified by taxonomic editor", represented by the green v-sign.
+When you have changed taxonomic information of a taxon, the record status will automatically be set to "checked: verified by taxonomic editor", represented by the fully filled yellow start.
 The edit history will include "date" and "changed" by "your name".

 When no changes are required you can validate the taxon by clicking on the quality indicator pictogram, the record status will be set to "checked: verified by taxonomic editor".Top Change (the status of) a distribution

 Go to the taxon details page and click on next to the distribution record.
 There is a drop down list with 3 possibilities:

 - Doubtful: doubts on whether the species really lives there